|Peoria: Medicine | Nursing

 As one of the most ethnically and culturally diverse universities in the country, UIC’s welcoming environment gives you the chance to study, work and grow with classmates who will broaden your perspectives and worldview.

-UIC provides the broadest access to the highest levels of intellectual excellence.
+UIC provides the broadest access to the highest levels of educational, research and clinical excellence.
 UIC’s mission is:

 - To create knowledge that transforms our views of the world and, through sharing and application, transforms the world.